Hadibaig/Hadibaig/README.md

 ### 🏆 Highlights

-- 🥇 Employee of the Month — Globital (October 2024)
+- 🥇 Employee of the Month — Globital (Oct 2024)
 - 📰 DCXherald Newsletter — 4,000+ subscribers on LinkedIn
-- 🔗 15,000+ LinkedIn connections (global HR & recruiters)
+- 🔗 15,000+ LinkedIn connections (global tech & recruiters)
-- 📜 IBM Full Stack Developer *(In Progress — July 2026)*
+- 📜 IBM Full Stack Developer *(In Progress)*
-- 📜 IBM DevOps Engineering *(In Progress — July 2026)*
+- 📜 IBM DevOps Engineering *(In Progress)*
 - ✅ Meta Front-End Developer
 - ✅ IBM ISC2 Cybersecurity Specialist

 ---

-### 📰 DCXherald — My Newsletter
+### 📰 DCXherald — Newsletter

-I write about **real website problems and how to solve them.**
+I write about real-world WordPress and website issues and how to solve them.

-Read by **4,000+ subscribers** — developers, agencies, and business owners worldwide.
-No fluff.
-Just fixes.
+Read by **4,000+ developers, agencies, and business owners worldwide**.

 👉 [Read on LinkedIn](https://linkedin.com/in/hadibaig)